Fire suppression system owners guide

 • Location: Nitrogen bottle

-• The dial must move when the nitrogen bottle is turned on.
+• The dial must respond when nitrogen is turned on

 2. Blow Out Nozzles